dianeooty/starbucks_ETL/README.md

 ## Setup
 An image of the ERD and the database schema can be referenced in the repository file.
-All excel and csv files are located in the Resources folder for reference.
+All images, excel and csv files are located in the Resources folder for reference.

 ## Project Status